Nemat-Allah-Aloush/Multivariate_Data_Analysis/README.md

 - Date and time of measuring the variables.
 (1 column).

 - The variables are in celsius, in watt, or in percentage.
 The data is measured each ten minutes for about 4.5 months.
-The dataset can be found in the following link: https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction
+The dataset can be found, [here](https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction).

 ----------